 - 96 percent had a Bachelor’s Degree or higher

 - 66 percent have worked in their current position for less than 10 years

 The sampled employers represented the greater United States, with headquarters in 31 different states, representing all seven major geographic regions.
 However, the majority with more than 51 percent of employers, were located in the Midwest.

 Responses were solicited through an email, targeted at management and executive level marketing professionals.
 A follow-up email was sent one week later (10/28) to all individuals who had not opened the initial email message.
 Additional marketing included organic posts on LEAP’s social media properties (Twitter, Facebook, and LinkedIn).

-The results of the survey reveal several interesting insights into the activities, values and characteristics most important to marketing executives.
+The results of the survey reveal several interesting insights into the activities, values, and characteristics most important to marketing executives.
 While agencies may be hesitant to spend money on internal marketing, the results suggest that having a searchable and presentable website is one of the most important factors in competitive recognition and differentiation.
 Of particular importance are web content showcasing examples of actionable results and creative product.

 Agencies often build target personas of the ideal client, using factors such as geographic location and proximity to focus marketing spend and RFP response.
-However, according to this study, these traditional culture characteristics of location and size were among the least important factors when considering a partnering agency.
+However, according to this study, these traditional cultural characteristics of location and size were among the least important factors when considering a partnering agency.
 More important is the end product, with the highest rankings for actionable results, access to staff, examples of creative product, and reliability of quoted prices.